What to Serve with Chicken Marbella: Side Dishes to Help You Get Your 80s On

 So many contrasts.
 So many flavors.

-The complexity and layers of flavors are a big part of what make chicken Marbella so enticing, but it also makes choosing just the right wine a little less straightforward than it is for some other meals.
+The complexity and layers of flavors are a big part of what makes this food so enticing, but it also makes choosing just the right wine a little less straightforward than it is for some other meals.

 Initially, your instinct might be to turn to white wines.
 And this makes sense because whites are a traditional combination with chicken and, indeed, white wine is among the ingredients in the dish itself.